-“Rebel Rules is a guide to preserving your sanity in the modern world; dealing with life on your own terms.”
+“Rebel Rules is a guide to preserving sanity.
+An alternative way of dealing with the crap.”

 © Rod McRiven 2017